 Question 1 Do you agree with the vision for the LDP, or, are there other aspects that should be considered?
 YES NO Don't know Do you have any additional comments?
-Question 2 Do you have an alternative vision, and if so, what is it? bo you have an alternative vision, and it so, what is it: The aims of the Main Issues Report and Associated Main Issues are set out in pages 13 of the MIR.
+See Question 29.
+See Question 29.
+Question 2 Do you have an alternative vision, and if so, what is it?
+The aims of the Main Issues Report and Associated Main Issues are set out in pages 13 of the MIR.
 Question 3 Do you agree with the proposed 'Aims' of the LDP?
 If not, why not?
 Question 4 Do you have an alternatives, and if so, what are they?